 Forecasters say the autumn weather preview earlier this week was just that, a glimpse into what's to come.
-A burst of chilly air will sweep from northern Canada through the north-central United States late this week and into the Northeast this weekend, bringing not only a dose of sweater and flannel weather but also some frosty consequences.
+A burst of chilly air from northern Canada has swept into the north-central United States and will settle into the Northeast this weekend, bringing not only a dose of sweater and flannel weather but also some frosty consequences.

 Those hoping for fall weather like that which has been sampled in recent days are in luck, but temperatures are likely to trend even lower than those felt so far this season in many areas.
 The chill and accompanying frost and freeze could mark the end of the growing season in parts of the Upper Midwest and the interior Northeast.

 Even though the chilly air will pale in comparison to the blast that left people shivering in the Rockies and High Plains along with a snowfall early in September, some of the chilliest air of the season is forecast from the Upper Midwest to the Northeast in the coming days and can bring temperatures as low as 20 degrees below average.

 Low temperatures this time of year typically range from the lower to middle 40s F across the northern tier to the lower 60s over the central Plains and the mid-Atlantic coast to the middle 60s over the interior South.

 Temperatures have challenged record lows for the date in northern portions of Minnesota, Wisconsin and Michigan Friday morning and can do the same in portions of Pennsylvania and New York state this weekend.

 A hard freeze visited part of the Upper Midwest Friday morning.